rhombus19/liftimage_fixed/README.md

 ## 🦾 Updates (Still Under Construction)
 - 12/13/2024: Post the arxiv paper and project page.
 - 12/23/2024: Post the pipeline of LiftImage3D and requirements.
+##  On Coming
+- Release the code based on ViewCrafter
+- Release the code of test prototype
+- Release the local 3DGS viewer

 ## Requirements
 1. Clone LiftImage3D.